tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## PQ/T Hybrid Authentication

-The PQ/T Hybrid Authentication property is used where an on-path attacker can use network devices with CRQC to break the traditional authentication protocols.
-In this property, authentication is achieved by a PQ/T hybrid scheme or a PQ/T hybrid protocol as long as at least one component algorithm that aims to provide this property remains secure.
-For example, a PQ/T hybrid certificate could be used to facilitate a PQ/T hybrid authentication protocol.
+The PQ/T Hybrid Authentication property can be utilized in scenarios where an on-path attacker possesses network devices equipped with CRQCs, capable of breaking traditional authentication protocols.
+This property ensures authentication through a PQ/T hybrid scheme or a PQ/T hybrid protocol, as long as at least one component algorithm remains secure to provide the intended security level.
+For instance, a PQ/T hybrid certificate can be employed to facilitate a PQ/T hybrid authentication protocol.
 However, a PQ/T hybrid authentication protocol does not need to use a PQ/T hybrid certificate {{?I-D.ounsworth-pq-composite-keys}}; separate certificates could be used for individual component algorithms {{?I-D.ietf-lamps-cert-binding-for-multi-auth}}.

 The frequency and duration of system upgrades and the time when CRQCs will become widely available needs to be weighed in to determine whether and when to support the PQ/T Hybrid Authentication property.